 Azure Event Hubs provides big data applications the capability to process large volume of data.
-It also has the ability to scale out during exceptionally high-demand periods as and when required.
-Azure Event Hubs decouple the sending and receiving messages to manage the data processing.
-This helps eliminate the risk of overwhelming consumer application and data loss due to any unplanned interruptions.
+It can also scale out during exceptionally high-demand periods as and when required.
+Azure Event Hubs decouples the sending and receiving messages to manage the data processing.
+This helps eliminate the risk of overwhelming consumer application and data loss because of any unplanned interruptions.

 - Use the Azure CLI commands to create an Event Hubs namespace and an event hub in that namespace.

 - Configure sender and receiver applications to send and receive messages through the event hub.

 - Use the Azure portal to view your event hub status and performance.

 The sandbox automatically cleans up your resources when you're finished with this module.

 When you're working in your own subscription, it's a good idea at the end of a project to identify whether you still need the resources you created.
 Resources left running can cost you money.
 You can delete resources individually or delete the resource group to delete the entire set of resources.